$L^2$-setting theory for the solutions to 2D Navier-Stokes equations: some new estimates: Introduction

 with zero initial and boundary conditions:

 In \cite{Farwig}, estimate \eqref{estimate} for bounded domains is established by proving

 and

 We first note that \eqref{stimalineare} in \cite{Farwig} is derived using a generalized Marcinkiewicz interpolation theorem based on elementary Stokes semigroup theory.
 This argument carries over directly to the cases of exterior domains, the half--plane and the whole plane.
 As for \eqref{stimanonlineare}, we provide a new proof that relies on different techniques from those employed in \cite{Farwig}.
-Specifically, we exploit properties of solutions to the Stokes problem with initial data in $L^1(\Omega)$, as developed in \cite{Mare2, Mare3} and their application in \cite{Mare4}, and apply an $L^1-L^\infty$ duality argument.
+Specifically, to prove Theorem \ref{maintheorem} we exploit properties of the solutions to the Stokes problem with initial data in $L^1(\Omega)$, as developed in \cite{Mare2, Mare3} and their application in \cite{Mare4}, and apply an $L^1-L^\infty$ duality argument.
+Of course, we do not exclude that the tools of \cite{Farwig} lead to our same result, but we think that our proof is not only very short, but also does not require any additional background theory.